South Carolina Beaufort County Port Royal

 , were known collectively as the Port Royal Experiment.

-These days, Port Royal is best known for its seafood.
-Docks at Battery Creek
+These days, Port Royal is best known for its seafood, and the working dock at Battery Creek

 General Information, Jobs

 Media, Information Services